ImaginaryLogs/Archcraft-Nibbles/README.md

-# Archcraft-Nibbles
+# Archcraft-Bytes-to-Blocks

- A nibble (4-bit) computer simulated on logisim evolution.
+ A 16-bit computer simulated on logisim evolution.